vkleer/CI_PP3_5x5_TicTacToe/README.md

 1. Try different email address
 2. Create new account

 If option 1 is selected, the log in process is repeated.
-If option 2 is chosen, users will be able to create a new account, described below.
+If option 2 is chosen, users will be able to create a new account.

+If the log in was successful, the users will be taken to the 'Main' menu.

 #### Create new account
-If option 2 is selected in either the log in menu or after a failed log in, users will be taken here.
+If option 2 is selected in either the 'Log in' menu or after a failed log in, users will be able to create a new account.

-Player 1 will be asked to provide a username for their account, which is validated: The username has to be between 2 to 20 characters long can only contain letters and digits - no special characters are allowed.
+The first user, player 1, will be asked to provide a username for their account, which is validated: The username has to be between 2 to 20 characters long can only contain letters and digits - no special characters are allowed.
 After the validation, the username will be compared to the existing usernames in the database (Google Sheets file) and if a match is found, the player will be informed and has to provide a new username.

 Then, player 1 will be asked to provide an email address for their account, which is also validated: the emaill address has to follow the format of 'name@email.com'.
 After the validation, the email address will be compared to the existing email addresses in the database (Google Sheets file) and if a match is found, the player will be informed and has to provide a new email address.

-After player 1 has created their account, player 2 will be presented with two options.
+After player 1 has created their account, the second user, player 2, will be presented with two options.
 Operation: Input a numeric value and press the enter key.
 1. Create new account
 2. Already have an account, go to log in menu

+If option 1 is selected, player 2 will go through the same process as player 1 did, except that the player will be taken to the 'Log in' menu after their account is created.
+If option 2 is selected, they will be taken to the log in menu.

+#### Main menu
+After player 1 and player 2 have logged in they land on the 'Main' menu.
+Here they will be presented with four options.
+Operation: Input a numeric value and press the enter key.
+1. Start the game
+2. Read game instructions
+3. View win count
+4. Log out

+#### Game instructions
+If option 2 is selected, the game instructions will be displayed.
+The players will be shown the Tic-Tac-Toe grid and explained how to place a mark down on the grid.
+After the instructions have been displayed, they will be taken back to the 'Main' menu.
+Operation: Input any key and press the enter key.

+#### View win count
+If option 3 is selected from the 'Main' menu, the win count of both players will be displayed.
+The players will then return to the 'Main' menu.
+Operation: Input any key and press the enter key.

+#### The game
+If option 1 is selected from the 'Main' or 'Play again' menu, the players will be taken to the game.
+As mentioned before, a random player will be picked to have the first turn at the start of each game.

+The player will be asked to select a row number, ranging from 1 to 5.
+Once a row number is selected, the player will be asked to select a column letter, ranging from A to E. The selected position will then be validated to see if the position is empty or if another mark is already in place.
+If there is another mark in place, the player will be informed about this and prompted to select a new row number and column letter.
+If the position is empty, the mark will be placed and the players' turn ends.
+Now the other player will be able to place a mark on the grid.

+if the player provides invalid input, like entering a string as the row number, the player will receive feedback of what they've entered and informed what they did wrong.
+They will then be able to provide input again until a valid option has been chosen.

+The game ends when one of the players has placed 4 consecutive, uninterrupted marks in a row, column or diagonal.
+Since the game has a 5x5 grid, there are multiple ways to achieve this.
+A message will be displayed to inform the players who won, displaying the winners' updated total amount of wins.
+The game then ends.

+If neither players are able to secure a win before the grid is full, a message will be displayed to inform the players that the game is a tie.
+The game then ends.

+After the game has ended, the players will be brought to the 'Play again' menu.
+Operation: Input any key and press the enter key.

+#### Play again menu
+After a game has ended, no matter the outcome, players will land on the 'Play again' menu.
+Here they will be presented with three options.
+Operation: Input a numeric value and press the enter key.
+1. Play again
+2. Main menu
+3. Log out
+4. Quit game

+#### Log out
+If option 4 is selected on the 'Main' menu or option 3 on the 'Play again' menu, the players will be logged out and taken to the 'Log in' menu.

+#### Quit game
+If option 3 is selected on the 'log in' menu or option 4 on the 'Play again' menu, a thank you message will be printed and the program will exit.

 </details>